tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 generics::glance
 ```

 Oftentimes it doesn't make sense to define one or more of these methods for a particular model.
-In this case, just implement the methods that do make sense.
+In this case, only implement the methods that do make sense.

-{{% warning %}} Please do not define `tidy()`, `glance()` or `augment()` generics in your package.
+{{% warning %}} Please do not define `tidy()`, `glance()`, or `augment()` generics in your package.
 This will result in namespace conflicts whenever your package is used along other packages that also export tidying methods. {{%/ warning %}}

-## Implement Tidying Methods
+## Implement tidying methods

 You'll now need to implement specific tidying methods for each of the tidiers you've re-exported in the above step.
 For each of `tidy()`, `glance()`, and `augment()`, we'll walk through the big picture, an example, and helpful resources.